SII-TianleiYing/AbDiff/README.md

 This is a professional installation version, which is highly beneficial for researchers to fine-tune it for their own studies.

-We plan to further organize and upload a more user-friendly image version later.
-Stay tuned for future updates to this project!

 ### Installation

 Because it involves multiple modules, AbDiff requires several independent conda environments to run.
 All Python dependencies are specified in ./environmets.
 We recommend using conda environment, to install dependencies, run: